 The criminal code controlling firearms and weapons appears in chapter 39 of Title 2C.
 It provides a long list of definitions used throughout the section to define various terms.
 The code also contains certain presumptions such as any weapon found in a vehicle belongs to everyone in the vehicle and a person found to be possessing a weapon is assumed not to have a valid license or permit for the weapon until they prove otherwise.

 Sentencing for firearm-related offenses falls under the Graves Act which requires mandatory periods of incarceration without the possibility of parole, with very few exceptions.
-Therefore, it cannot be stressed enough that if any person is charged with a firearm or weapon offense, they immediately seek the assistance of counsel who specializes in criminal defense.
+Therefore, it cannot be stressed enough that if any person is charged with a firearm or weapon offense, they immediately seek the assistance of a New Jersey gun permit lawyer who specializes in criminal defense.
 With that in mind, the commonly charged firearm and weapon statutes are described below.

 Call Roberts & Teeter today at (732) 607-5553 or contact us online to schedule a free consultation with our criminal defense attorneys in New Jersey.

 The following items are always illegal to possess no matter the circumstances:

 - Destructive devices, meaning things that blow up.
 Third-degree.

 - Sawed-off shotguns.
 Third-degree.